 Q: Do dependents of employees have work authorization?

-A: Dependents of employees in E and L visa classifications may apply for EADs, but dependents of those in H-1B, TN, J-1, and F-1 status are not permitted to work (except in limited circumstances for F and J dependents.
+A: Dependents of employees in E and L visa classifications may apply for EADs, but dependents of those in H-1B, TN, J-1, and F-1 status are generally not permitted to work, though there are limited circumstances for F and J dependents.
 Beginning on May 26, 2015, spouses of certain H-1B visa holders (those who are either 1) the beneficiary of an approved I-140 employment-based immigrant visa petition, or 2) have extended their H-1B visa beyond the normally permitted six years under the American Competitiveness in the Twenty-First Century Act) will be able to apply for EADs.